seahorn/clam/README.md

    heaplets.
 Each heaplet is mapped to an array, and each LLVM load and store is translated to an array read and write operation, respectively.
 Then, it will use an array domain provided by Crab whose base domain is the one selected by option `--crab-domain`.
+If option `--crab-singleton-aliases` is enabled then Crab-Llvm translates global singleton heaplets to scalar variables.

 - Crab-llvm can resolve indirect calls by enabling option `--crab-devirt`.